Subscribe to updates

 • Youth Justice - Vacancy

-Councillor Gavin McLauchlan has submitted a motion regarding the proposed Thames Water Resources Management Plan, which includes the South East Strategic Reservoir Option in Abingdon.
-The motion expresses deep concern that the council could be made responsible by default for safely managing an emergency discharge from the reservoir, and calls on the Leader to write to the Secretary of State to request clarity on how such an emergency discharge would be managed and to provide a commitment that the council will be provided with the resources to do so before any Development Consent Order is considered.
+• Councillor Gavin McLauchlan put forward a motion regarding the Thames Water Resources Management Plan and the South East Strategic Reservoir Option in Abingdon.
+The motion called on the Leader to write to the Secretary of State to request clarity on how an emergency discharge would be managed and to provide a commitment that the council would be provided with the resources to do so before any Development Consent Order2 is considered.

-Councillor Maggie Filipova-Rivers has submitted a motion regarding community cohesion.
-The motion recognises the risks to communities if disinformation, suspicion and intolerance go unchallenged, and commits to addressing them wherever they occur.
-It requests that Cabinet supports the co-production of a community cohesion action plan with key stakeholders in consultation with councillors, including actions to support community-led dialogue and ensure appropriate resourcing is considered during budget setting.
+• Councillor Maggie Filipova-Rivers put forward a motion to recognise the risks to communities if disinformation, suspicion, and intolerance disinformation generates go unchallenged, and commit to addressing them wherever they occur, work with partners to ensure the safety and wellbeing of everyone in our communities and that racism is confronted wherever it occurs, in schools, workplaces, and on our streets, and request that Cabinet supports the co-production of a community cohesion action plan with key stakeholders in consultation with councillors, including actions to support community-led dialogue and ensure appropriate resourcing is considered during budget setting.

-Councillor Liz Brighouse has submitted a motion regarding mental health services.
-The motion asks the Health and Wellbeing Board to request the Health Overview and Scrutiny Committee to investigate and report back to them and to the County Council on how Mental Health services provided by Oxford Health NHS Foundation Trust and other organisations are tackling this issue.
+• Councillor Liz Brighouse put forward a motion asking the Health and Wellbeing Board to request the Health Overview and Scrutiny Committee to investigate and report back to them and to the County Council on how Mental Health services provided by Oxford Health and other organisations are tackling this issue.

-Councillor James Plumb has submitted a motion regarding men's health.
-The motion requests Cabinet to recognise November each year as Men's Health Month in Oxfordshire , working with NHS partners, veteran groups, charities and community organisations to promote awareness, early intervention and personal responsibility for health and wellbeing.
-It also requests Cabinet to seek a standalone report from the Director of Public Health on men's health outcomes in Oxfordshire, and asks the Leader to write to the Secretary of State for Health and Social Care giving the council's support for the introduction of the government's National Men's Health Strategy.
+• Councillor James Plumb put forward a motion requesting Cabinet to recognise November each year as Men's Health Month in Oxfordshire , working with NHS partners, veteran groups, charities, and community organisations to promote awareness, early intervention, and personal responsibility for health and wellbeing, request Cabinet to seek a standalone report from the Director of Public Health on men's health outcomes in Oxfordshire, including mental health, suicide prevention, cancer awareness, rural and urban access to services, and practical recommendations that strengthen early help and reduce health inequalities, and ask the Leader to write to the Secretary of State for Health and Social Care giving this council's support for the introduction of the government's National Men's Health Strategy.

-Councillor Nathan Ley, seconded by Councillor James Barlow, has submitted a cross-party motion regarding pavement weed clearance.
-The motion requests Cabinet to seek an officer report with options for re-establishing pavement weed clearance and scheduled maintenance, including alternatives to glyphosate1, and how the council can support towns and parishes to reduce reliance on chemical spraying.
-It also requests that the Cabinet Member for Finance, Property and Transformation give due consideration to the findings of this report as part of the next round of budget setting.
+• Councillor Nathan Ley, seconded by Councillor James Barlow, put forward a cross-party motion to request Cabinet to seek an officer report with options for re-establishing pavement weed clearance and scheduled maintenance, including alternatives to glyphosate, and how the Council can support towns and parishes to reduce reliance on chemical spraying, and request that the Cabinet Member for Finance, Property and Transformation give due consideration to the findings of this report as part of the next round of budget setting.

 Attendees